-Examples of other course types include Independent Study, Clinicals, Practicums, and Research courses.
-When looking at your schedule or looking up classes in PipelineMT, you can identify course types by the location, meeting type, or attributes of the course.
-See descriptions of each course type below, along with screenshots of how to identify them.
+Examples of other course types include Independent Study, Clinical, Practicum, and Research courses.
+When looking at your schedule or looking up classes in PipelineMT, you can identify course types by the location, section number, meeting type, or attributes of the course.
+See descriptions of each course type below for further information.
 If you have any concerns about how a course will be offered, please contact the instructor of the course or the department offering the course.

 A few notes about course types:

 - The meeting pattern of the course when you register does not change unless the course is canceled.
 Required meeting dates or times cannot be added once a class is on your schedule.